svaniksharma/svaniksharma.github.io/content/posts/2024-01-13-why-convolutions-are-effective.md

 $$C(j, k) = \sum_{l} \sum_{m} I(j + l, k + m) K(l, m)$$

-where \\(I\\) is an image and \\(K\\) is called the *kernel*.
+where \newline(I\newline) is an image and \newline(K\newline) is called the *kernel*.
 The above equation gives the computation for the $j, k$ entry of $C$.
 In this case, $K$ is a learnable parameter.
 The resulting $C$ is called a feature map.
 Though the above is called a convolution in machine learning literature, it is actually called the "[cross correlation](https://en.wikipedia.org/wiki/Cross-correlation)" operation, which comes from signal processing and statistics.
 The main reason we use convolutional layers is because they retain "inductive bias", i.e, they are able to exploit the properties of images better than a typical multilayer-perception network.
 In particular, convolutions maintain *equivariance*, which essentially means that if an input image is transformed and passed through a convolutional layer, the feature map will be transformed in a consistent manner.
 In our image classification example, we seek a special case of equivariance, namely, *invariance*, whereby a translation, rotation, or scaling of the input image will not affect its classification.
 We will implement the convolution operation as well as some additional features to demonstrate how it works.

 ### Creating a convolutional neural network